 Matt helps non-profits and local governments develop housing research, community housing plans and policy recommendations to meet their housing needs.
 In addition, he has both led and assisted federally and provincially-funded studies on housing and homelessness across British Columbia, including reviews of Metro Vancouver’s Affordable Housing Strategy and studies on best practices in preventing and addressing homelessness.
 Prior to operating M. Thomson Consulting, Matt spent two years as a researcher and consultant at the Social Planning and Research Council of BC.

 Rob Conway is a Registered Professional Planner living and working in the Cowichan Valley.
 Rob has a post graduate degree from the University of Toronto and strong interests in land economics and urban design.
-He has worked as a land use planner in the South Cowichan Island Region for the past 20 years in both the public and private sectors and is currently employed as the Manager of the Cowichan Valley Regional District’s Development Services Division.
+He has worked as a land use planner in the South Cowichan Island Region for over 20 years in both the public and private sectors and is currently employed as the Director of Planning, North Cowichan.

 Bill McCaugherty is a chemical engineer.
 He worked in occupational health and safety as an occupational hygienist for 28 years and in environmental consulting for 2 years.
 Bill has extensive knowledge about indoor air quality and toxic air contamination.
 An engaged citizen active in several of the sustainability initiatives on Gabriola Island, Bill is a director of GabEnergy, a Gabriola Island based non profit facilitating the expansion of solar energy solutions in the region.
 He also sits on the board of the Gabriola Housing Society.
 Bill and his wife Cindy, an earthen home designer, live in a luxury earthen home largely powered by solar and share ownership of their rural acreage with another sustainably-minded couple.